Perspective | We can’t let go of the Al Franken question. There’s good reason for that.

 [Opinion: Al Franken isn’t exonerated]

 Speaking of comedians, Aziz Ansari has a new comedy special on Netflix.
 It’s worth watching.
-Ansari, who was himself accused of inappropriate behavior on a date, addresses his own actions in a vulnerable and honest-seeming way that comedians like Louis CK and, yes, Franken, have appeared unable to do.
+Ansari, who was himself accused of inappropriate behavior on a date, addresses his own actions in a vulnerable and honest-seeming way that comedians such as Louis C.K. and, yes, Franken have appeared unable to do.
 And he turns his lens outward.
 He encourages his audience to think about their own past selves and our past culture.

-How many audience members, for example, bought tickets to “The Hangover” and laughed uproariously at the movie where Bradley Cooper used an LGBT slur — in 2009! — and Zach Galifianakis had a whole scene based off of a derogatory word for people with intellectual disabilities?
+How many audience members, for example, bought tickets to “The Hangover” and laughed uproariously at the movie where Bradley Cooper used an LGBT slur — in 2009! — and Zach Galifianakis had a whole scene based on a derogatory word for people with intellectual disabilities?
 How many loved “The Office,” where Jim won’t take no for an answer, and Pam encourages Michael to keep hitting on a woman who has already rebuffed him?

 I wish we would spend more time in these periods of self-reflection.

 I think it’s possible, though it depresses me to say it, that what Al Franken allegedly did would have merely have been considered boorish until fairly recently.
 Mashing a kiss onto an unsuspecting woman?
 Squirrelly, yes.
 Raunchy, yes.
 But punishable?
-Heck, Adrien Brody did it to Halle Berry on stage at the 2003 Oscars, and we were supposed to be charmed.
+Heck, Adrien Brody did it to Halle Berry onstage at the 2003 Oscars, and we were supposed to be charmed.

 Now it’s considered harassment.
 It should have been considered harassment all along.